aweiteka/pulp/docs/sphinx/user-guide/docker-quickstart.rst

 Permissions may be assigned to roles to control access.
 See `API documentation <https://pulp-dev-guide.readthedocs.org/en/latest/integration/rest-api/index.html>`_ for paths to resources.

+..
+FIXME: research all the necessary permissiong for roles: admins can do everything except user mgmt; contribs cannot delete repos or do any user mgmt
 Here we create permissions for the "contributors" role so they can create repositories and upload content but cannot delete repositories::

         pulp-admin auth permission grant --role-id contributors --resource /repositories -o create -o read -o update -o execute